sadafnazari/Linkedin_job_analysis/src/linkedin_job_search/README.md

 scrapy crawl job_scraper -a country=finland -a period=past_two_hours
 ```

 Note: LinkedIn has a 1000-result limit per search query.
 For larger datasets, use overlapping time windows to ensure complete coverage.
+For instance, set the period for the past two hours and run the scraper every hour.

 Running the scraper periodically can be done with `crontab` job with the `run_scrapy.sh` helper script.